christian-dienbauer/aws-cicd/README.md

 ## Getting Started

-Now, let's setup the project.
-We will talk about the prerequisits first, before we configure the infrastrucutre and finally provision it.
+Now, let's set up the project.
+We will talk about the prerequisites first, before we configure the infrastructure and finally provision it.

 ### Prerequisites

-As we are using services from AWS, we need an AWS Account and an IAM user with the necessary permissions to
+As we are using services from AWS, we need an AWS account and an IAM user with the necessary permissions to:

 - Create CloudFormation stacks
 - Use AWS CodeBuild
-- Create an IAM Role that is used by an OIDC Provider
+- Create an IAM Role that is used by an OIDC provider
-- Access to S3 to store build artifacts
+- Access S3 to store build artifacts
-- Persmissions to push docker images to AWS ECR
+- Permissions to push Docker images to AWS ECR

-For detailed information checkout the AWS CloudFormation templates within the [iac](iac) folder.
+For detailed information, check out the AWS CloudFormation templates within the [iac](iac) folder.

-As this is project creates a CI/CD pipeline using a GitHub repository, its required that you create your own.
+As this project creates a CI/CD pipeline using a GitHub repository, it's required that you create your own.
 Either fork this repository or create a new one where you upload the files from this repository.

-Last, but not least, the AWS CLI needs to be configured as we used it to deploy the CloudFormation templates and create a repository in AWS ECR.
-Have a look AWS documentation on [How to setup the CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).
+Last but not least, the AWS CLI needs to be configured as we use it to deploy the CloudFormation templates and create a repository in AWS ECR.
+Have a look at the AWS documentation on [how to set up the CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

 Python version: 3.11
 Poetry version: 1.8

 ### Configuration

-Speaking about the AWS CloudFormation templates.
-This is also the place where we want to adjust the configuration in order to provision the infrastructure.
+Speaking about the AWS CloudFormation templates, this is also the place where we want to adjust the configuration in order to provision the infrastructure.
-The templates contain currently a few details that make it work within this GitHub account.
-Follwing parameter are mandatory to change:
+The templates currently contain a few details that make it work within this GitHub account.
+The following parameters are mandatory to change:

-1. AWS CodeBuild uses a WebHook to your repository.
-Therefore, provide the correct URL to you GitHub repository by updating the default value for the [GitHubRepo](iac/codebuild_project.yml#L13) parameter.
+1. AWS CodeBuild uses a webhook to your repository.
+Therefore, provide the correct URL to your GitHub repository by updating the default value for the [GitHubRepo](iac/codebuild_project.yml#L13) parameter.
 2. GitHub will be defined as an OIDC provider that will consume an IAM Role that allows it to push images to AWS ECR.
 Update the [ConditionKey](iac/github_oidc.yml#L5) parameter to limit which GitHub actions are able to assume the role.
-For more information have a look on the [GitHub documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
+For more information, have a look at the [GitHub documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).
 3. Depending on which AWS region you deploy the CloudFormation stacks, you have to update the values in the [Makefile](Makefile#L4) as well as in the [GitHub Action](.github/workflows/build_and_push.yml#L9).
 4. Your AWS account number as it is used by the [Makefile](Makefile#L5) to deploy the CloudFormation stacks and the [GitHub Action](.github/workflows/build_and_push.yml#L24) to consume the AWS role.

-Optionally, you can update following parameter
+Optionally, you can update the following parameters:

 1. [CodeBuild name](iac/codebuild_project.yml#L9) of your project.
-2. [S3 Bucket name](iac/codebuild_project.yml#L5) that CodeBuild uses to store build artifacts.
+2. [S3 bucket name](iac/codebuild_project.yml#L5) that CodeBuild uses to store build artifacts.
 3. [IAM Role name](iac/github_oidc.yml#L9) that is used by the OIDC provider.
-4. [Policy name](iac/github_oidc.yml#L13) that is associated with the IAM role to provide permissions to push docker images to AWS ECR.
-If you change the name, update it also within the [GitHub Action](.github/workflows/build_and_push.yml#L24)
+4. [Policy name](iac/github_oidc.yml#L13) that is associated with the IAM role to provide permissions to push Docker images to AWS ECR.
+If you change the name, update it also within the [GitHub Action](.github/workflows/build_and_push.yml#L24).
-5. [Repository name](iac/ecr_repository.yml#L6) in AWS ECR where the docker images are pushed to.
-If you change the value, make sure you also update it in the [Makefile](Makefile#L2) as well as in the [GitHub Action](.github/workflows/build_and_push.yml#L32)
+5. [Repository name](iac/ecr_repository.yml#L6) in AWS ECR where the Docker images are pushed to.
+If you change the value, make sure you also update it in the [Makefile](Makefile#L2) as well as in the [GitHub Action](.github/workflows/build_and_push.yml#L32).

 ### Provision Infrastructure

-As we created a new repository and configured the parameters of the CloudFormation template accordingly, we can now go ahead an provision the infrastructure.
-When you followed the steps in the configuration section, you can make use of the commands defined within the [Makefile](Makefile).
+As we created a new repository and configured the parameters of the CloudFormation template accordingly, we can now go ahead and provision the infrastructure.
+When you follow the steps in the configuration section, you can make use of the commands defined within the [Makefile](Makefile).

 1. Provision the AWS CodeBuild project

-    This will create a CodeBuild project, a S3 Bucket to store the build artifacts as well as the necessary Service Role with the permissions to write to S3 as well as to send logs to AWS Cloudwatch.
+    This will create a CodeBuild project, an S3 bucket to store the build artifacts, and the necessary service role with the permissions to write to S3 as well as to send logs to AWS CloudWatch.

     ```bash
     make provision_codebuild